tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

   - IAM roles

 - {{site.prodname}} CNI and IPAM.
 The ability to control the egress gateway's IP is a feature of
   {{site.prodname}} CNI and IPAM.
-AWS VPC CNI does not support that feature so it is incompatible with egress gateways.
+AWS VPC CNI does not support that feature, so it is incompatible with egress gateways.

   - `IPPool` resources.
 In particular, AWS-backed IP pools.